fskelly/Solis-Modbus-Auto-Charging-using-Solax/Test/test2.md

 1. In File Editor, navigate to Configuration.yaml

-2. If you have template sensors setup already, paste the following underneath "template:".
-If not, you need to write "template:" on a new line, and paste the following underneath:
+2. If you already have any template sensors setup, simply paste the following underneath "template:".
+If you have not yet set up any template sensors, you need to type "template:" on a new line in configuration.yaml, and paste the following underneath:

 ```
 ##Charge Calculators